ai4design/batteries-included/README.md

 The fastest way to experience Batteries Included:

-1. Visit [batteriesincl.com](https://www.batteriesincl.com) and create an
+1. Visit [youtube](https://youtu.be/fZce5Ru5XdY) and watch the demo
-   account
 2. Choose your installation type (cloud, local, or existing cluster)
 3. Run the provided installation command
 4. Access your ready-to-use infrastructure dashboard